fa-sharp/peek-for-ynab/readme.md

 # Widget for YNAB

-A Chrome extension for YNAB that lets users see their category balances at a glance.
+A Chrome extension for YNAB that lets users see their category and account balances at a glance.

 ### Project layout